blynkkk/docs/blynk.console/devices/device-sharing.md

 This type of sharing is useful when you want to share the device with many users.
 You still will be able to see this device in the search or via organization switch.

+For example, now your children grown up, and you want to share your garage door with not only your wife but also with a children.
+But, you still have your drinking machine (it was helping you while your children were growing), so you don't want to share it with your wife and children, so giving them a **View Organization Devices** permission is not an option.
+At the same time, device can have only one owner.
+So in that case you create a new sub organization, invite into it your wife and children with **View Organization Devices** permission,
+and now they are able to view the garage doors as well as you.